MorbiusBlake/LIY-Learn-it-Yourself/README.md

 ## How to use

-This repository contains links to various resources
+This repository contains various links and resources from learning programming.
+Select the language/framework/technology you want to learn